 “Business has been very good this year, with every major industry showing positive growth.
 We continue to experience challenges with tariff-related price increases and general inflation, but most end customers understand that these are costs which distributors cannot control and must be passed along.
 While not the norm, some manufacturers are being stretched a bit with capacity, service levels and production issues.
 Beyond that, we are cautiously optimistic and well-positioned for the future.”

-Executive Vice President, Corporate Operations, Motion Industries
+President, Motion Industries

 How are global politics & the steel tariffs affecting the industry?